Khushi-Singh25/Product-Configurator/README.md

 # 🧪 Product Configurator

-A 3D Product Configurator built with Three.js and TypeScript.
+A web based tool 3D product configurator that lets users customize colors, textures, and parts with live 3D previews—perfect for e-commerce.
 Easily customizable to suit any product.

 ## 🌐 Live Demo
 [Click here to view](https://product-configurator-wine.vercel.app/)